Disability Pride

 A few weeks ago, Jayde came home and told me she was at a diner and gave the manager a necessary ADA lesson after watching and helping another woman as she struggled because the "handicap" stall was not up to code.
 The manager was surprised, claimed she was unaware, and thanked Jayde.
 That's MY girl!!!

-Anyways, as my friends continued conversing on the topic, they had no idea I was quelling the discomfort their comments brought.
+Anyways, as my friends continued conversing on the topic, they had no idea I was trying to ease the discomfort their comments caused.
 I bite the inside of my cheek, ensuring my very tired thoughts do not morph into spoken words that come rushing out like a dam that has burst wide open.
 Success, I kept my mouth shut.
 And, it felt horrible.

-It is then that I realize, even in the safest and most loving of places—it is there.
-Even amongst the most unjudgmental people—it is there.
+It is then that I realize, even in the safest and most loving of places, it is there.
+Even amongst the most unjudgmental people, it is there.
 The ableist mindset.
 The idea that if a person is not confined to their wheelchair 24/7, they couldn't possibly be disabled.
 Nor do they deserve handicap privileges.
 The notion that someone should have to validate their disabilities to strangers is infuriating.
-How do you explain in a few moments something which cannot be seen?
+How do you explain, in a few moments, something that cannot be seen?

 For a minute, their conversation becomes background noise as I wonder if our family had not experienced all we did with Jayde, would I share their sentiments?
 Would I still see the invisible?

 A few hours later, as we part, I drive home, contemplating those questions.
 Jayde's illnesses opened my eyes to an invisible world I never wanted to see.
 Nonetheless, I've seen it.
-I've lived it, and for her sake, I'd give anything for our family to unsee it.
+I've lived it, and for her sake, I'd give anything to have our family unsee it.

 The remainder of that evening, I second-guess my silence.
 I should have spoken up.
 Should I bring it up the next time we have lunch?
 The Mama Bear and advocate in me screams a resounding, yes.
-The exhausted mom, wife, and whatever else I am quietly said go to bed and allow sleeping thoughts to be still—even though it goes against everything in my nature.
+The exhausted mom, wife, and whatever else I am quietly said, "Go to bed and let sleeping thoughts be still—even though it goes against everything in my nature."
 A final thought as I drifted off to sleep in those early morning hours: why is it easier for people to doubt and judge what they cannot see instead of believing the truth in front of them?

 A week ago, in the presence of Jayde, an individual well-versed in her illnesses commented as their package delivery driver was walking away, "Put some meat on your bones, boy.
 You need to eat something."
-Though I quickly turned my head to catch Jayde's reaction, I didn't need to look at her to know the comment negatively affected her.
+Though I quickly turned my head to catch Jayde's reaction, I didn't need to look at her to know the comment had affected her negatively.
 Her eyes told a lifetime of sadness at hearing that one comment.
-Again, I know there wasn't malicious intent, still Jayde spent the first sixteen years of her life being judged, ridiculed, and bullied for her weight.
+Again, I know there wasn't malicious intent, but Jayde spent the first sixteen years of her life being judged, ridiculed, and bullied for her weight.
 The point I make here is two-fold: first, most disabilities are invisible, and secondly, you never know what someone is going through—so just be kind.
 Not everything needs to be said.
+What if that driver heard the comment?
 Your words have weight—weight to hurt or weight to heal—use them wisely.

 Comments